redwoodjs/redwood/docs/docs/webpack-configuration.md

 So it's worth repeating that you don't have to do any of this.

 But another of Redwood's tenets is to make the hard stuff possible.
-Whether configuring webpack counts as hard-stuff or not is up for debate, but one thing we know for sure is that it can be an epic time sink.
+Whether configuring webpack counts as hard stuff or not is up for debate, but one thing we know for sure is that it can be an epic time sink.

 Regardless, there'll probably come a time when you have to configure webpack.
 Here's how.